 Wisdom teeth typically come in, and erupt between the ages 17-25.
-Some people may have only 1 or 2 wisdom teeth that develop, while others get all four, or don’t get any at all.
+Some people may have only 1 or 2 teeth that develop, while others get all four, or don’t get any at all.
 It can vary from person to person.
 Therefore, it is important to know how many you have and how they are coming in through panoramic radiographs or CBCT scans (3D scans).

 Reasons for Wisdom Teeth Removal Include: